Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 Does anyone give away free dog food near me?

-The best places to find free dog food nearby include:
+The best places to get free dog food nearby include:

-- Meals on Wheels – Some local Meals on Wheels have a We All Love Our Pets program that offers seniors free pet food for their companion
+- Meals on Wheels – Some local Meals on Wheels have a We All Love Our Pets program that offers seniors free pet food for their companions.

-- Animal shelters – some maintain a food bank for animals
+- Animal shelters – Some shelters maintain a food bank for animals.

-- Non-Profit Pet Oriented Organization – Google nearby foundations
+- Nonprofit Pet Organizations – Google nearby foundations

-- Breed-Specific Associations – Some organizations focus on supporting specific breeds with food, but in any case, they will consider other animals too.
+- Breed-Specific Associations – Some organizations focus on supporting specific breeds with food.
+However, the pet association may consider other animals too.
 Try finding local breed groups on Facebook.

-- Pet Store – Some pet stores can cut the price for special needs situations.
-Perhaps they have samples, an over-abundance of specific dog food, or food that’s approaching its expiration date.
+- Pet Store – Some pet stores can reduce the price of food for special needs situations.
+Perhaps they have samples, an over-abundance of specific dog food, or food approaching its expiration date.

-- Food Pantry – Your local food pantry not only provides for families but likely for pets too.
+- Food Pantry – Your local food pantry not only provides for families but likely free food for pets too.

 - Manufacturers – Write or call pet food manufacturers for free samples.
-You won’t get a lifetime supply, but every little bit helps.
+You won’t get a lifetime supply of food, but every little bit helps.

-- Religious Organizations – They often assist local low-income families and may also have dog food donations in their stockpile.
+- Religious Organizations – Most religious organizations often assist local low-income families and may have dog food donations in their stockpile.